jina-ai/jina/docs/fundamentals/executor/hub/create-hub-executor.md

 * No need to write Dockerfile manually

-  Most of the time, you do not need to create `Dockerfile` manually, {abbr}`Hubble (Hubble is the Jina Hub building system)` will generate a well-optimized Dockerfile according to your Executor
+  Most of the time, you do not need to create `Dockerfile` manually, {abbr}`Hubble (Hubble is the Jina Hub building system)` will generate a well-optimized Dockerfile according to your Executor package.
-    package.

 * No need to bump Jina version

   Hub executors are version-agnostic.
 When you pull an Executor from Hub, Hubble will always select the right Jina version for you.
 No worries about Jina version upgrade!

-* Fill in `manifest.yml` correctly.
+* Fill in `manifest` correctly.

-  Information you include in `manifest.yml` will be displayed on our website.
+  **Manifest** information you include in `config.yml` will be displayed on our website.
 Want to make your Executor eye-catching on our website?
-Fill all fields in `manifest.yml` with heart & love! {ref}`Its specification can be found here<manifest-yaml>`.
+Fill all `manifest` fields in `config.yml` with heart & love! {ref}`Its specification can be found here<config.yml>`.